mongodb-developer/get-started-aws-cfn/README.md

 # Get-Started AWS CloudFormation

-Repository to help getting started with using MongoDB Atlas with AWS CloudFormation.
+Repository to help getting started with using MongoDB Atlas with AWS CloudFormation (CFN).

 ## Information

-This Get-Started project will deploy the MongoDB Atlas AWS Quick Start which provisions complete MongoDB Atlas deployments through CloudFormation using official MongoDB Atlas AWS CloudFormation Resource Types.
-The project provides a quick and simple way to use the [MongoDB Atlas AWS Quick Start](https://github.com/aws-quickstart/quickstart-mongodb-atlas) and the [MongoDB Atlas CloudFormation Resources](https://github.com/aws-quickstart/quickstart-mongodb-atlas-resources).
+This Get-Started project provides a quick and simple way to use the [AWS Quick Start for MongoDB Atlas](https://github.com/aws-quickstart/quickstart-mongodb-atlas) and the [MongoDB Atlas CloudFormation resources](https://github.com/aws-quickstart/quickstart-mongodb-atlas-resources) to provision a complete MongoDB Atlas deployment.

-After following the instructions of this Get-Started project you will have a complete MongoDB Atlas deployment managed through AWS CloudFormation.
 This includes:

-* 1 Project
+* 1 MongoDB Atlas project
-* 1 M10 MongoDB Atlas Cluster
+* 1 MongoDB Atlas M10 cluster
-* 1 AWS IAM Role
+* 1 AWS IAM role
-* 1 MongoDB Atlas Database User (Type/AWS IAM Role)
+* 1 MongoDB Atlas database user (Type: AWS IAM role)
-* 1 Project Ip Access List entry
+* 1 MongoDB Atlas project IP Access List entry
-* VPC Peering (optional) [TODO/ need add this option to get-started]
+* 1 AWS VPC peering connection (optional) [TODO/ need add this option to get-started]

-The outputs include a lambda ready IAM Role and connection string to your new MongoDB Atlas Cluster.
+The outputs include an AWS Lambda-ready IAM Role and connection string to your MongoDB Atlas cluster.

-*NOTE* This project integrates with the AWS and MongoDB cloud which can incur cost when deploying the project!
+*NOTE* This project will create a dedicated cluster on MongoDB Atlas, which will is not free!
 (TODO - make nicer)

 ## Pre-requisites

 ### AWS Tooling

-In order to use this Get-Started project you need to install the AWS cli on your machine.
+In order to use this Get-Started project, you need to install the AWS CLI on your machine.
-You can download and install from: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
+You can download and install from https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html

-An AWS Account with appropriate CloudFormation and IAM permissions.
+You will also need an AWS account with appropriate CloudFormation and IAM permissions.
 Please see the section [AWS IAM Permissions](#aws-iam-permissions) for details.

 ### Docker

-Have Docker running on your machine.
-You can download and install from: https://docs.docker.com/install/
+You will need to have Docker running on your machine.
+You can download and install Docker from https://docs.docker.com/install/

 ### `mongocli`

-The best way to manage your MongoDB Cloud apikeys today is via [mongocli](https://github.com/mongodb/mongocli).
+The best way to manage your MongoDB Atlas API Keys today is via the [mongocli](https://github.com/mongodb/mongocli).
 This project can leverage your `mongocli` configuration.

 ### MongoDB Atlas

-In order to execute the code example, you need to have:
+In order to execute the code example, you need to:

+* Sign up for a [MongoDB Atlas account](https://www.mongodb.com/cloud/atlas/register)
-* Create an organizational-level [MongoDB Atlas Programmatic API](https://docs.atlas.mongodb.com/configure-api-access#programmatic-api-keys).
+* Create an organization-level [MongoDB Atlas Programmatic API Key](https://docs.atlas.mongodb.com/configure-api-access#programmatic-api-keys).
 The key needs `Organization Project Creator` permissions.

-Once created, run `mongocli config` and enter the Atlas API Key just created.
+Once created, run `mongocli config` and enter the Atlas API Key you just created.

 ##  Execution Steps

-### Deploy MongoDB Atlas CFN Resource into your AWS Region
+### Deploy MongoDB Atlas CFN Resources into your AWS Region

 #### `get-setup.sh`